Marbled leaf-toed gecko

 The marbled leaf-toed gecko (Afrogecko porphyreus) is a gecko found in southern and southwestern South Africa (including many offshore islands) and in Namibia.
 It is a flat, medium-sized gecko.

 Description

-It has a mottled, greyish body, a long tail and sometimes a pale stripe along its back.
+Afrogecko porphyreus has a mottled, greyish body, a long tail and sometimes a pale stripe along its back.
+However, its coloration varies from almost black-and-buff patterning, to smudged shades of buff.
 It is an adaptable little forager, hiding under debris, beneath bark, among rocks and even in city houses.

 These geckos eat large numbers of small insects, so a population of them living on one's property serves as a natural form of pest-control.
-However, domestic cats - as introduced predators - will usually kill large numbers of these little lizards, often exterminating them from the immediate area.
 Their diet is an array of invertebrates, including feeder insects.

+However, domestic cats commonly kill large numbers of these little lizards, sometimes exterminating them in a local area.
+They also are preyed upon by species of spiders in the genus Palystes, that may be more effective gecko predators than cats are.

+As in many similar gecko species, one of their major defences is autotomy of their tails, and in some populations, nearly all mature specimens have tails either regenerated, or in the process of regeneration.

 Distribution

 This gecko occurs commonly in the southern parts of South Africa, from Cape Town (where it now inhabits suburban gardens) eastwards as far as the Eastern Cape.

 A. porphyreus are not aggressive or territorial, and several of them will often live together in a single retreat.
 These sociable lizards will even share nests, where several females will lay their eggs.